 How to Check Your Credit Report and Score

-Checking your credit report online has always been free once per year.
-But because of the financial pressures of the COVID-19 pandemic now through April 2021, you can check your report weekly without any additional costs.
+You’re entitled to one free credit report from each of the three credit bureaus — Equifax, Experian, and TransUnion — each year.
+But because of the financial pressures of the COVID-19 pandemic, you can check your report weekly without any additional costs through April 2021.
 Visit AnnualCreditReport.com to access your credit report for free.
 Check out this article for detailed steps on checking your credit report.

-Your credit report will not show your credit score, and the law does not require free access to your credit score.
+Your credit report will usually not show your credit score, and the law does not require the same free access to your credit score as your credit report.
 But there are several ways to access it.
 Most credit card companies provide your FICO score for free.
 Check your monthly bank statement or log into your account online.
 If you can’t find it, call your bank or use their chat service to ask if they provide your credit score and where to find it.

 The FTC warns of imposter websites that pretend to offer free credit reports but end up charging hidden fees or even selling your personal information, including your Social Security number.
 The only website authorized to provide the free credit reports required by law is AnnualCreditReport.com.